Are you taking new clients? How can I make an appointment?

 Are you on Facebook or Instagram?

 There is a Facebook page for Dig Counseling Services that is not very frequently maintained.
-The same is true of Instagram and Twitter – My handle for both is @aaronjboggslpc.
-You are welcome to follow those professional profiles and cross your fingers that I will update them someday. 🙂
+The same is true of Aaron’s Instagram and Twitter – his handle for both is @aaronjboggslpc.
+You are welcome to follow those professional profiles and cross your fingers that there will update them someday. 🙂

-As a professional boundary, I will not connect with you on my personal social media accounts or professional accounts that divulge personal information.
-I do this to maintain the confidentiality of your information and protect my family and personal life as well.
+As a professional boundary, we will not connect with you on our personal social media accounts or professional accounts that divulge personal information.
+This is to maintain the confidentiality of your information and protect our loved ones and personal life as well.

 What music do you like?